 These birds produce sounds similar to a grunting pig.

 Ecology and Conservation

 By the 1950s the Cape Barren goose was nearly extinct.
-Today, thanks to increased protection and feeding grounds, their numbers are increasing.
+Today, thanks to increased habitat protection their population appears to be stabilizing.

 Austin, G. Birds of the World.
 New York.
 Golden Press, Inc., 1961.

 Gotch, A.F.
 Birds - Their Latin Names Explained.
 UK.
 Blandford Books Ltd., 1981.